-After 28 years of representing Featured Recording Artists and Sound Recording Copyright Owners across the world, AARC is closing.
-We are in the process of winding down operations and will close on October 31, 2021.
+After 28 years of representing Featured Recording Artists and Sound Recording Copyright Owners across the world, AARC's operations have ended.

 Future collections and distributions of home taping/private copy/lending royalties will be administered by our friends at SoundExchange.
 Existing SoundExchange members can opt-in for Private Copy collection, via the Membership Summary section of SXDirect.
 For all others, please register with SoundExchange to ensure continuity in your private copying royalties collection and distribution.